 I love these Black and White Awning Borders!

-Setting the Stage for my Tropical Classroom Theme
+2. Set the Stage for Your Tropical Classroom Theme

-My Smart Board sits front and center in my classroom.
-I wanted to try something new by creating a frame around the edges of the board using the Black and White Simply Stylish Scalloped borders..
+Work with the design of your room, and decide which areas you want to stand out.
+For example, my Smart Board sits front and center in my classroom.
+It’s a main focal point that I want the children to look at during interactive lessons.
+I wanted to try something new by creating a frame around the edges of the board using the Black and White Simply Stylish Scalloped borders.
 If you cut the edges of the corners just right, you can make it look like a picture frame.
 Take a look.

 I added some of the festive pineapple, flamingo, and flowered accents from this collection to the base of my stage.
 The green colorful bins tied in well with the color scheme and are perfect for storing my read-aloud books for the week.
-I also ordered some fun pom poms to coordinate with the new classroom theme.
+I also ordered some fun pom-poms to coordinate with the new classroom theme.
+If you don’t have a smart board or stage, you can frame your whiteboard with borders and hang the accents on the wall below.

 A calendar set is a must-have for every primary teacher.
 Meaningful math magic happens here!
 In a five to ten minute period, students are exposed to a plethora of mathematical concepts all centered around the calendar.
 For this reason, I make sure that my calendar display is always a featured board visible from my carpet.
 I love everything about the Simply Stylish Tropical calendar set.